-This is the reason Defendant is careful not to claim in her brief that she actually wanted to depose Ms. Lightfoot, and this is the reason why Defendant never noticed her for deposition.
+This is the reason Defendant is careful not to claim in her brief that she

 Defendant's claims concerning deposing Dr. Donahue are similarly specious.
 First, despite knowing about Dr. Donahue since at least April 29, 2016 (a fact she admits in her brief "Dr. Donahue may have been named" (Mtn. at 16)): Defendant has never issued a Notice of Deposition for Dr. Donahue.
 Defendant cannot claim any prejudice with respect to Dr. Donahue.